Hyperspectral Smoke Segmentation via Mixture of Prototypes: Introduction

 Our main contributions can be summarized as follows:

-\begin{itemize} \item We introduce the first hyperspectral smoke segmentation task and establish a comprehensive hyperspectral smoke segmentation dataset (HSSDataset), employing a rigorous \textit{Many-to-One annotations} protocol to ensure reliable ground truth. \item A novel mixture of prototypes (MoP) network is proposed that performs spatial-aware band weighting on input-specific features across diverse smoke scenarios. \item We develop three key innovations within the MoP: Band split for spectral isolation to preserve spectral signatures, prototype-based spectral representation for diverse pattern modeling, and dual-level router for adaptive weight allocation. \item To validate the generalizability of our MoP, we construct a complementary multispectral smoke segmentation dataset (MSSDataset) and demonstrate consistent superior performance across both hyperspectral and multispectral modalities. \end{itemize}
+\begin{itemize} \item We introduce the first hyperspectral smoke segmentation task and establish a comprehensive hyperspectral smoke segmentation dataset (HSSDataset), employing a rigorous \textit{Many-to-One annotations} protocol to ensure reliable ground truth. \item A novel mixture of prototypes (MoP) network is proposed that performs spatial-aware band weighting on input-specific features across diverse smoke scenarios. \item We develop three key innovations within the MoP: BS for spectral isolation to preserve spectral signatures, PSR for diverse pattern modeling, and DSR for adaptive weight allocation. \item To validate the generalizability of our MoP, we construct a complementary multispectral smoke segmentation dataset (MSSDataset) and demonstrate consistent superior performance across both hyperspectral and multispectral modalities. \end{itemize}